-10 Best Things to do in Granada, Spain: Top Places to visit
+10 Things to do in Granada, Spain (+ map): Best places to visit

 Today we’ll take a look at the best places and sights to see and visit in Granada, Spain to build an itinerary for 1 or 2 days in Granada.
-We’ll also add tipshow to enjoy your visit to Granada (transport, parking, public transport, food, accommodation, map).
+We’ll also add tips on how to enjoy your visit to Granada (transport, parking, public transport, food, accommodation, map).

-Best Things to do in Granada, Spain.
-Top places to visit
+Things to do in Granada, Spain: Best places to visit

 Step back in time in the old Moorish quarter of Albaicín, stroll through some of Spain’s most famous architecture and take in spectacular views of the Alhambra Palace.
 Granada also has an incredibly vibrant culture with bustling squares full of people enjoying traditional tapas and flamenco.